 Warming the skin caused blood vessels in the extremities to widen, so heat could be lost more easily.
 In other words, to fall asleep easily, you need to be warm enough that your blood vessels won’t constrict, but not so hot that your body can’t cool down.

-So if you are buying a onesie for sleeping in, choose cotton onesie sleepwear.
+So if you are buying a onesie for sleeping in, or considering one of the cot beds at Kidsco, choose cotton onesie sleepwear or cotton bed sheets.
 For something to keep you extra warm around the house, fleece onesies are best.